 It should be thick enough to coat the back of a spoon, but thin enough to drizzle smoothly over the apple crumble muffins.

-While frosting and icing made with milk typically needs to be kept chilled, this glaze is perfectly safe to keep at room temperature after it completely dries onto the crumble..
+Frosting and icing made with milk also typically needs to be kept chilled, but the glaze on these apple cinnamon muffins is perfectly safe at room temperature after it completely dries onto the crumble.

 Thaw in the refrigerator, then remove the plastic wrap before eating.
 The texture of the crumble topping may become softer, but it will still be delicious.